angelcustodio/babieca/README.md

 ### POST /position

+Creates a new position if there's no response within the GET.

 *Parameters:*

 - **user_id**: The user's identification to relate it with the content.
 - **content_id**: The content's number reference to relate it with a user.
 - **position**: The lapse of time played on a content in seconds.

-### PUT /position
+### PUT /position/:id

+If the GET method responses with a `position`, you can update it by this method using the `id`.

 *Parameters:*

-- **id**: The position ID retrieved in first place with the GET method, so you can updated directly by its unique identification.
 - **position**: The lapse of time played on a content in seconds.